Listing IP addresses that are being rate limited by rate-based rules

 The following shows the syntax for retrieving the list of rate limited IP addresses for a rate-based rule that's being used in a web ACL on an Amazon CloudFront distribution.

-The following shows the syntax for a regional application, an Amazon API Gateway REST API, an Application Load Balancer, an AWS AppSync GraphQL API, Amazon Cognito user pool, or an AWS App Runner service.
+The following shows the syntax for a regional application, an Amazon API Gateway REST API, an Application Load Balancer, an AWS AppSync GraphQL API, an Amazon Cognito user pool, an AWS App Runner service, or an AWS Verified Access instance.

 AWS WAF monitors web requests and manages keys independently for each unique combination of web ACL, optional rule group, and rate-based rule.
 For example, if you define a rate-based rule inside a rule group, and then use the rule group in a web ACL, AWS WAF monitors web requests and manages keys for that web ACL, rule group reference statement, and rate-based rule instance.
 If you use the same rule group in a second web ACL, AWS WAF monitors web requests and manages keys for this second usage completely independent of your first.